Finding Support &

 *Always consult your healthcare provider before starting any exercise or nutritional program.

-It’s important to be honest with your healthcare provider, because the more they know about your life with HIV, the more likely they’ll be able to help you achieve your treatment goals.
+Your healthcare provider can be your ally through treatment.
+They can be a great resource for you to find support and knowledge.
+It’s important to be honest with them, because the more they know about your life with HIV, the more likely they’ll be able to help support you throughout treatment.